martincostello/lambda-test-server/README.md

 The key parts to call out here are:

   1. An instance of `LambdaTestServer` is created and then the `StartAsync()` method called with a `CancellationToken` that allows the test to stop the function.
 In the example here the token is signalled with a timeout, but you could also write code to stop the processing based on arbitrary criteria.
-  1. A request that the Lambda function should be invoked with is passed to `EnqueueAsync()`.
+  1. The request that the Lambda function should be invoked with is passed to `EnqueueAsync()`.
 This can be specified with an instance of `LambdaTestRequest` for fine-grained control, but there are overloads that accept `byte[]` and `string`.
 You could also make your own extensions to serialize objects to JSON using the serializer of your choice.
   1. `EnqueueAsync()` returns a `LambdaTestContext`.
 This contains a reference to the `LambdaTestRequest` and a `ChannelReader<LambdaTestResponse>`.
 This channel reader can be used to await the request being processed by the function under test.
-  1. Once the request is enqueued, an `HttpClient` is obtained from the test server and passed to the function to test to run it.
+  1. Once the request is enqueued, an `HttpClient` is obtained from the test server and passed to the function to test with the cancellation token and run by calling `RunAsync()`.
-  1. Once the function processing completes when the `CancellationToken` is signalled, the channel reader is read to obtain the `LambdaTestResponse` for the request that was enqueued.
+  1. Once the function processing completes after the `CancellationToken` is signalled, the channel reader is read to obtain the `LambdaTestResponse` for the request that was enqueued.
-  1. Once this is returned, the response is checked for success using `IsSuccessful` and then the `Content` (which is a `byte[]`) is deserialized into the expected response to be asserted on.
+  1. Once this is returned from the channel reader, the response is checked for success using `IsSuccessful` and then the `Content` (which is a `byte[]`) is deserialized into the expected response to be asserted on.
 Again, you could make your own extensions to deserialize the response content into `string` or objects from JSON.

 You can find more examples in the [unit tests](https://github.com/martincostello/lambda-test-server/blob/master/tests/AwsLambdaTestServer.Tests/Examples.cs "Unit test examples").